lukasniessen-esentri/react-use-zod-form/README.md

 Unfinished test version.

+---

 Installation:
 `npm i @lukasniessenesentri/react-zod-form`

 Uses monkey patching for defining attributes on all form related elements and thereby allows writing form validaiton with zero-boilerplate code.

+---

+Properties you can add:
+- ZodSchema: zod schema that must pass
+- Required: Must be non empty, trims the string for check
+- IsValid: Custom validation function (input: string) -> boolean

+How it works:
+onSubmit method you specified is only called if all input fields pass all properties you assigned to it.
+If none specified, it passes always.
+If multiple on one input, all of them must pass.
+If one does not pass, "onError" is called.
+All inputs that fail have their onErrors called, not only the first fail.

+---

 Working example: